Tymotex/timz.dev/src/portfolio-data/cybersecurity/articles/RSA-Encryption.md

 ![Untitled](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/fdc4f5c9-301f-44f4-8651-1ec2d4bef4b7/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAT73L2G45EIPT3X45%2F20220410%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20220410T010650Z&X-Amz-Expires=86400&X-Amz-Signature=49975484e443e5e1cf668837426489ffffe0b09f531c2859d8f2073c945af04a&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Untitled.png%22&x-id=GetObject)

-To start receiving encrypted messages that only Alice can decrypt, she’ll first generate the public and private keys (see ‘RSA Key Generation’[TODO LINK]), then she’ll broadcast the public key to the world (plus another number we’ll ignore for now), then anyone can send a message to Alice securely.
+To start receiving encrypted messages that only Alice can decrypt, she’ll first generate the public and private keys, then she’ll broadcast the public key to the world (plus another number we’ll ignore for now), then anyone can send a message to Alice securely.
 The rest of the guide explores the procedure and theory underlying RSA encryption.

-**RSA Key Generation**
+### RSA Key Generation

 To start using RSA, we must first generate our public key `e` and private key `d` , as well as another public value `N` .

 1. Pick any 2 prime numbers `p` and `q`, which are both intended to be kept *secret*.
     - In practice, we rely on randomly picking monstrously large prime numbers for `p` and `q`.
 2. Compute the *modulus value* `N` by taking the product of the chosen `p` and `q` values: `N = p * q`.
 We make `N` publicly known.
 3. Calculate the Euler Totient function value, φ(N) = (p-1)(q-1).
-Note: see *Euler’s Totient Function.
-[TODO LINK]*
+Note: see *Euler’s Totient Function*.
 4. Choose any value `e` such that:
     1. $1 < e < φ(N)$
     2. `e` is co-prime with φ(N).